babalugats76/quizdini-teach-deprecated/README.md

 Documentation can be found [here](https://jaredpalmer.com/formik/docs/overview)

+## Yup

+I am also going to try Yup in order to do schema-based form validation.
+I have used Joi in the past, but we will see how this one goes.
+Install using `npm i yup' and the documentation can be found [here](https://www.npmjs.com/package/yup)

 ## slate.js

 I am going to try to implement a limited, rich-text editor using Slate